Campbell, New York

 Campbell is a town in Steuben County, New York, United States.
 The population was 3,163 at the 2020 census.
 The name is from Robert Campbell, an early landowner.
 The town is centrally located in the county and is northwest of Corning.

 History

 Campbell was first settled around 1801.
 The town was formed in 1831 from the town of Hornby.

 The District School Number Five and Wood Road Metal Truss Bridge are listed on the National Register of Historic Places.

 Notable people

-Campbell was the birthplace, in 1869, of Illinois Attorney General Edward J. Brundage and, in 1874, of IBM founder Thomas J. Watson, Sr.
+Campbell was the birthplace, in 1869, of Illinois Attorney General Edward J. Brundage and, in 1874, of IBM founder Thomas J. Watson, Sr. Locally the town is known as Camp-Bell, probably after a campground of the same name.